-External fire spread - WallsSo far as can be determined from visual observation, without the aid of or access equipment.
-A mix of Masonry.
-Exterior cladding is located throughout its height on the southeast corner and on levels 8 and 9, ( 8th floors).
-External Fire spread -Specified attachments:It appears that the external wall design does not incorporate specified attachments.
-There appear to be no balconies or solar panels. panels External wall risk assessment An external wall risk assessment has been carried out for this building.
-As reported previously, a letter dated December 2020 that was on-site to residents, indicates that an external wall assessment has been undertaken and as a result, the premises has reverted back to 'stay put'.
+External fire spread - Walls So far as can be determined from visual observation, without the aid of tools or access equipment.
+A mix of: Masonry.
+Render applied over insulation.
+External Fire spread - Specified attachments: Balconies and solar panels So far as can be determined from visual observation, without the aid of tools of access equipment.
+It appears that the external wall design incorporates specified attachments.
+External wall risk assessment An external wall risk assessment has been carried out for this building.